David R. Francis: Later career

 In 1910, Francis was arrested for non-payment of taxes, but released on bail.

 Diplomatic career

 President Woodrow Wilson appointed Francis as the last U.S. Ambassador to the Russian Empire between 1916 and 1917.
-During his time as ambassador, he was almost appointed as U.S. Senator from Missouri.
-He served in that post during the Russian Revolution of 1917, and through him the U.S. recognized the brief Russian Republic (and not the subsequent Bolshevik government).
+He escaped a communist-organized assassination attempt late in 1916.
+During Francis's time as ambassador, he was almost appointed as U.S. Senator from Missouri.
+He served in that post during both the social-democratic February Revolution and communist October Revolution of 1917, and through him the U.S. recognized the brief Russian Republic (and not the subsequent Bolshevik regime that seized power in the October Revolution).